bab3l/terraform-provider-netbox/docs/data-sources/contact.md

 page_title: "netbox_contact Data Source - terraform-provider-netbox"
 subcategory: ""
 description: |-
   Use this data source to get information about a contact in Netbox.
+You can identify the contact using id, name, or email.
 ---

 # netbox_contact (Data Source)

 Use this data source to get information about a contact in Netbox.
+You can identify the contact using `id`, `name`, or `email`.

 ## Example Usage